ArclightMike/MagicDrafter/README.md

+***Application is not under development.
+See the Angular replacement - https://github.com/ArclightMike/angular-magic-drafter

 This application lets you generate "booster packs" for drafting from your existing collection.
 For Magic: The Gathering drafting rules, see this link - https://magic.wizards.com/en/game-info/gameplay/formats/booster-draft

 Items still under development: